andikasagala/Pluto-Internet-Privacy/README.md

 - Run " $git clone https://github.com/andikasagala/Pluto-Internet-Privacy " <br>
 - Run in your terminal console " $sh install.sh " for the first time to install the " Pluto Internet Privacy ". <br>
 - Config stored in /var/log/earth.cfg and logs in /var/log/earth.log  <br>
-- Run in your terminal console "$sh /usr/bin/EarthPlanet/GoToPluto" to start/activate it.<br>
+- Run in your terminal console "$sh /usr/bin/pagPluto/Pluto" to start/activate it.<br>
 - There are 3 options: 1.
 Public Privacy Server, 2.
 Private Privacy Server, 3.
 Science Laboratory <br>
 - Terminate/stop it by run in console " $sh /usr/bin/EarthPlanet/GoHome " for finish using "Pluto Internet Privacy" . <br>
 - Terminate/stop it by run in console " $sh /usr/bin/EarthPlanet/SelfDestruction " for fresh start.  <br>
+- Video Tutorial link: https://youtu.be/DEbx64IIUWQ <br>
 <br><br>
 <br>